-Another common issue that you’ll find in the lifting community is asymetrical shoulder rotation.
+Another common issue that you’ll find in the lifting community is asymmetrical shoulder rotation.

-In this case, barbell variations where the shoulders are “tethered” together probably aren’t the best idea.
+In this case, barbell variations where the shoulders are “tethered” are probably not the best idea.

-I love single-arm bench and floor pressing, as you get a core training element in with your upper body session.
-Do that for a month, and then go back to an alternating or more standard dumbbell pressing variation.
+I love the single-arm bench and floor pressing, as you get a core training element with your upper body session.
+Do that for a month, and then go back to an alternating or standard dumbbell pressing variation.

 I also love dumbbell rowing early on in a program.
-There are tons of variations on this standard exercise, and working the arms independently will not only spare the shoulders, but improve and alleviate strength imbalances between sides.
+There are tons of variations on this routine exercise, and working the arms independently will not only spare the shoulders but improve and alleviate strength imbalances between sides.

 Figure out what’s causing the issues and put them to bed.
 A smart approach will always work on those dysfunctions and work to remedy them.